MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/us-finance-tax-1099.md

 ---
 title: Reporting 1099 Transactions in the US | Microsoft Docs
-description: On your purchase documents, you can specify that the document is 1099 liable, and you can specify the 1099 code for the vendor.
+description: The IRS requires the 1099 tax form for payments to vendors and you can specify a purchase document is 1099 liable and specify the 1099 code for the vendor.
 services: project-madeira
 documentationcenter:
 author: edupont04